-Legislation that would permit online and brick-and-mortar sports betting passed the Arizona Senate on Monday, paving the way for legal wagers in the state by the fall, pending the governor’s signature.
+Legislation that would permit online and brick-and-mortar sports betting in Arizona passed the Arizona Senate on Monday, paving the way for legal wagers in the state by the fall, pending the governor’s signature.

 Arizona legislators moved the companion bills Senate Bill 1797 and House Bill 2772 through their chambers, with the House version getting final approval in the Senate on Monday evening by a 23-6 vote.
 Gov. Doug Ducey, who expressed his support, is expected to sign the bill.
 It would also legalize DFS in one of the few states in which it is still illegal, as well as authorize a keno game run by the state lottery, AZ Central reported.